-Like the initial version, this revision of the National Action Plan contains an updated compilation of the actions currently under way in Spain in relation to the post-Fukushima safety enhancement programmes.
-The CSN has revised the contents of the document and approved it during its Board of Commissioners meeting of December 17th 2014.
+Like the two previous versions, this revision of the National Action Plan contains an updated compilation of the actions currently under way in Spain in relation to the post-Fukushima safety enhancement programmes.
+The CSN has revised the contents of the document and approved it during its Board of Commissioners meeting of December 21th 2017.